Moesif/moesif-servlet/README.md

 ## Introduction

-`moesif-servlet` is a Java SDK for capturing API traffic and sending to [Moesif](https://www.moesif.com) for API debugging and analytics.
+`moesif-servlet` is a Java SDK that logs API calls and sends to [Moesif](https://www.moesif.com) for API analytics and log analysis.

 The SDK is implemented as a Java EE [Servlet Filter](https://tomcat.apache.org/tomcat-5.5-doc/servletapi/javax/servlet/Filter.html) without importing large framework specific dependencies.